 Ravdeep Jaidka is the Vice President & Sourcing Manager for the banana and avocado programs at Equal Exchange.
 Ravdeep started at Equal Exchange in 2015 after getting her Master’s degree in the Agriculture, Food and Environment Program at Tufts University in Boston.
 Outside of managing produce logistics, Ravdeep can be found generally spending time outdoors.

-Monica Foss is the Supply Chain & Marketing Coordinator for the banana team and also acts as the Marketing Coordinator.
+Monica Foss is the Marketing & Customer Relations Manager for the banana team.
 She has been with Equal Exchange since August 2019, after a varied journey from journalism and marketing to catering and restaurants and onto an MSc in Food Policy from City, University of London.
 Sustainability of the food system is her jam, but she also enjoys traveling and trying all the delectable cuisines of the world.

-Johanna Contreras Manito is one of Equal Exchange Produce’s Supply Chain Coordinators for the banana supply chain.
+Johanna Contreras Manito is the Banana Producer Relations & Food Safety Manager at Equal Exchange.
 Johanna is passionate about farmers' access to stable, profitable markets in order to maintain small-scale agrarian systems and sustain dignifying living conditions.
 She wears her multiculturality on her sleeve and everything else too!

 Ryne Case is the Avocado Sales and Program Developer and started in January 2020.
 Before joining Equal Exchange, he's done everything from harvesting product from the fields and orchards to coordinating whole shipping containers and everything in between throughout the supply chain.
 While most things in Ryne's life are food related, including his gourmet plant based kitchen creations, he is always looking for new chess partners.